souktha/souktha.github.io/misc/cyclic_1_x_x4/index.rst

         \right]

 The encoded words are the contatenation of the input word and the parity bits.
+The HDL implementation of this FEC exercise is `Simple Cyclic Hamming FEC`_

+.. _Simple Cyclic Hamming FEC: http://souktha.github.io/hardware/cyclic_1_x_x4_hw
+.. _link: `Simple Cyclic Hamming FEC`_

 Reference
 ===========